GiorgioMinati/QuantumNPA/README.md

 # QuantumNPA

 Code to do NPA in Julia.
+Based on [https://github.com/ewoodhead/QuantumNPA.jl.git](https://github.com/ewoodhead/QuantumNPA.jl.git), extended with additional tools to implement the [scalar extension]([url](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.123.140503)) technique.
 In development - names of important functions or even the entire project could change.

 Prerequisites: